bennpham/FileCopyBackup/README.md

 Save Destination Selection Box
 -------------------------------
--	Select the save option for either Save Destination 1 or 2 o	Overwrite
+-	Select the save option for either Save Destination 1 or 2
+  *	Overwrite
-    	Copy file to save destination.
-Overwrite file if it already exists. o	Daily
+    +	Copy file to save destination.
+Overwrite file if it already exists.
+  *	Daily
-    	Creates a new folder with today’s date in save destination 	Copy file to new folder (overwrite file if the day is still today) o	Exact
+    +	Creates a new folder with today’s date in save destination
+    +	Copy file to new folder (overwrite file if the day is still today)
+  *	Exact
-    	Creates a new folder with today’s date in save destination 	Create a new folder with exact time
+    +	Creates a new folder with today’s date in save destination
+    +	Create a new folder with exact time
-    	Copy file to folder with exact time
+    +	Copy file to folder with exact time

 Tool: Save to Default
 ----------------------